Skip to content

 • $EDITOR

-Remove an installed addon file.
+Remove an installed addon file by filename.

 brkraw addon rm FILE.yaml